shinymj/shinymj.github.io/about.md

     [Link](https://onlinelibrary.wiley.com/doi/abs/10.1002/hbm.20058)

 ### Proceedings
+- **Shin, M.**, Kim, D., & Ryu, J. K. (2025).
+"There Is No Such Thing as a Dumb Question," But There Are Good Ones. *Proceedings of the Annual Meeting of the Cognitive Science Society*, 47 (In Press)

 - Park, C., Cho, M., **Shin, M.**, Ryu, J. K., & Jang, M. (2025, March).
 Adaptive Robot-mediated Assessment using LLM for Enhanced Survey Quality in Older Adults Care Programs.
 In *Proceedings of the 2025 ACM/IEEE International Conference on Human-Robot Interaction (pp. 1534-1538).* Retrieved from https://dl.acm.org/doi/10.5555/3721488.3721714
     [LINK](https://dl.acm.org/doi/10.5555/3721488.3721714)